Derek Kenway: Personal life

-As of December 2010, Kenway is employed by his families company, Botley Roofing.
+As of December 2010, Kenway was employed by his families company, Botley Roofing.
 Kenway still plays cricket at club level for Totton and Eling Cricket Club in the Southern Premier Cricket League.
 He is married with one daughter.
 Kenway's brother, Richard, represented the Hampshire Cricket Board in three List A matches in the 2001 and Cheltenham & Gloucester Trophies, both of which were played in 2001.